Destinations Greece The Cyclades Mykonos

 Must orderblack cod miso + the omakase

-Nobu Matsuhisa's Mykonos outpost at the Belvedere Hotel — celebrating its 20-year anniversary in 2025, the longest-held fine-dining address on the island.
+Nobu Matsuhisa's Mykonos outpost at the Belvedere Hotel — open since 2003, the first open-air Nobu in the world and the longest-held fine-dining address on the island.
 The Nobu greatest hits (black cod miso, yellowtail jalapeño, rock shrimp tempura) on a candlelit garden terrace overlooking Chora.
 Reserve a month ahead in August; the sunset slot is the move.

 Beefbar Mykonos at Bill & Coo The Coast